 The ILS server is the core of the Vantage Dispatch Console System (DCS).
-The ILS manages InterTalk's logistics, including the call processing, audio stream switching, mixing, routing, and system health checks.
-When equipped with dual servers, the Vantage DCS easily achieves 99.999% redundancy on your network, and provides near-instant recovery in the event of an unforeseen disaster or disruption.
+The ILS manages InterTalk’s logistics, including call processing, audio stream switching, mixing, routing, and system health checks.
+When equipped with dual servers, the Vantage DCS easily achieves 99.999% redundancy on your network and provides near-instant recovery in the event of an unforeseen disaster or disruption.

 The ILS is configured in a standard web browser (Chrome, Firefox), using the ILS IP address.
 This allows easy remote access, control, and monitoring of the system, saving you valuable time in the field.

 ILS servers can be located anywhere with network connectivity, and the number of ILS units is scalable to your agency’s network traffic requirements.
 Whether your needs are large or small, the Vantage DCS’ versatility has you covered: A single ILS can easily power 1 to 100 console positions without any need for expansion.

 Vantage DCS Workstation

 The Audio Exchange (AUDx) provides the Vantage system’s IP streaming audio at each console.
 AUDx connects InterTalk’s speakers, headsets, microphones, footswitches, telephone, auxiliary audio and local I/O.

 The InterTalk-manufactured AUDx uses advanced Digital Signal Processing (DSP) methods to set audio levels and to provide audio filters, routing, and automatic gain control (AGC) for microphone inputs, specifically designed for busy dispatch environments.
 With this full feature set, AUDx ensures your critical communications audio is robust and clear and is not dependent upon the PC’s soundcard or other audio hardware.

 The AUDx features 4 speaker ports, 2 headset box connections, a telephone headset connection, and a GPIO connection.